zhinst/zhinst-qcodes/docs/source/first_steps/quickstart.rst

     <ZIBaseInstrument: zi_XXXX_dev5678>

-The created device object holds all device specific nodes and depending on the device type also implements additional functionallities (e.g. exposes the ``zhinst.deviceutils`` functions).
+The created device object holds all device specific nodes and depending on the device type also implements additional functionalities (e.g. exposes the ``zhinst.deviceutils`` functions).

 .. code-block:: python